kripikroli/dev_bitcoinminer/_posts/2010-12-10-what-is-bitcoin-mining.md

 <h2 id="pools">Mining Pools </h2>

-<p>Mining prizes are paid to the excavator who finds an answer for the astound to begin with, and the likelihood that a member will be the one to find the arrangement is equivalent to the bit of the aggregate mining power on the system.
+<p>Mining reward are paid to the miner who finds an answer for the astound to begin with, and the likelihood that a member will be the one to find the arrangement is equivalent to the bit of the aggregate mining power on the system.
 Members with a little rate of the mining power stand a little possibility of finding the following square all alone. </p>

 <p>For example, a mining card that one could buy for several thousand dollars would speak to under 0.001% of the system's mining power.
 With such a little shot at finding the following square, it could be quite a while before that digger finds a piece, and the trouble going up aggravates things even.
 The digger may never recover their venture. </p>

 <p>The response to this issue is mining pools.
-Mining pools are worked by outsiders and facilitate gatherings of excavators.
+Mining pools are worked by outsiders and facilitate gatherings of miners.
 By cooperating in a pool and sharing the payouts among members, excavators can get an enduring stream of bitcoin beginning the day they enact their digger.
 Measurements on a portion of the mining pools can be seen on Blockchain.info.</p>

 <h2 id="electricity">Electricity Cost</h2>